lluppesms/aks.deploy.alerts.demo/.azdo/readme.md

 - **deploy-kube-pipeline.yml:** Deploys the AKS quickstart YAML file to create an AKS cluster for this test -- not needed if you already have an AKS cluster
 - **deploy-container-registry-pipeline.yml:** Deploys the main-containerregistry.bicep template to create an Azure Container Registry (ACR) for the AKS deploys - not needed if you already have an ACR
 - **deploy-infra-pipeline.yml:** Builds and deploys all of the resources for this app defined in the main-infra.bicep file.
 Can also optionally deploys the alerts and dashboard
+- **deploy-alerts-pipeline.yml:** Deploys alerts for the AKS clusterthe variable group
-- **deploy-alert-pipeline.yml:** Deploys alerts for the AKS cluster -- Note: right now, this is expecting the cluster name to be set in the variable group
+- **deploy-dashboard-pipeline.yml:** Deploys a sample dashboard for the AKS cluster

+Note: The alerts and dashboard pipelines are expecting the cluster name to be set in the variable group before they can run.

 These YML files were designed to run as multi-stage environment deploys (i.e. DEV/QA/PROD).
 Each Azure DevOps environments can have permissions and approvals defined.
 For example, DEV can be published upon change, and QA/PROD environments can require an approval before any changes are made.
 If you don't supply environments, it will assume that it is a single environment named 'DEMO'.